Sabine murder victim's body exhumed after 35 years – KION546

 Click here for updates on this story

-Many, Louisiana (KTBS) — The body of a Many woman gunned down 35 years ago as she worked as a clerk at a local convenience store was exhumed Tuesday in the hopes of finding new information that could lead to her killer.
+MANY, Louisiana (KTBS) — The body of a Many woman stabbed to death 35 years ago as she worked as a clerk at a local convenience store was exhumed Tuesday in the hopes of finding new information that could lead to her killer.

 It’s one of several Sabine Parish cold cases that are getting yet another fresh look.
 The Leach homicide has been revisited many times over the years, but never reached the point of an arrest.